 He shall at the expiration of his term in office deliver to his successor, or to the Chancellor of the Society, all books, papers, monies, and other property, arranged in good order.
 (1901, 2004)

 The Treasurer shall collect dues and fines, disburse all monies as directed and only as directed by the Society; and, at the last regular meeting of the Society, report in writing on the state of the finances an account.
 (1901, 2005)

 Section 5: Corresponding Secretary

 It shall be the duty of the Corresponding Secretary to address all such letters as the Society may direct.
-All correspondence shall, upon demand, be submitted to the Society.
+His whole correspondence shall, upon demand, be submitted to the Society.
 (1833, 2004)

-It shall further be the duty of the Corresponding Secretary to transmit to the Alumni Membership all communication from the President or the President’s designate.
-The Corresponding Secretary shall keep a copy of all such communication that shall be submitted at the conclusion of the Corresponding Secretary’s term to the Chancellor.
-(2000, 2004).
+It shall further be the duty of the Corresponding Secretary to transmit to the Alumni Membership all communication from the President or his designate.
+The Corresponding Secretary shall keep a copy of all such communication that shall be submitted at the conclusion of his term to the Chancellor (2000, 2004).